isharao3/Blockchain_based_RCBfanpage/README.md

-This is a Blockchain based website built with Solididy.
+This is a Blockchain based RCB fanpage website built with Solididy.